 DF: What do you do with your free time when you’re not writing?

-DF: Drop some Words of Wisdom on all the aspiring young writers out there reading this and thirsting for your knowledge.
+DF: Drop some Words of Wisdom on all the aspiring young writers reading this and thirsting for your knowledge.

-DF: What’s a Typical Day In The Life of Valjeanne Jeffers like?
+DF: What’s A Typical Day In The Life of Bex Aaron like?

 Derrick Ferguson: Anything else we should know?